“I can’t let go of my laptop”.

 - Ease of scheduling: Scheduling is simply more convenient with more options at your disposal.
 Selecting a particular type of therapy and therapist is only a few clicks away.

 - Your mode of communication: Comfort and convenience are a highlight of addiction counseling.
-Whether it’s on an audio call, video call, or chat, you choose how your therapy happens.
+Whether it’s on an audio call, voice or text messaging, you choose how your therapy happens.

 It’s natural to be scared.
 It’s completely understandable to feel anxious before taking the first step.
 However, it’s important to remember that you deserve it.
 It is time for you to reap the benefits of therapy and receive the support to achieve optimal well-being.